Blind Spots: A Different Perspective on Why You May Not Be Getting The Job

 Here’s what that can look like:

-You want to be considerate, but maybe you avoid advocating for yourself, or you downplay your accomplishments to seem humble.
+You want to be considerate, but maybe you avoid advocating for yourself, or you downplay your accomplishments to seem humble.Diligence could be masked as Overcontrol or Burnout.

-You’re driven and thorough, but perfectionism keeps you from finishing or sending things out unless they feel flawless.
+You’re driven and thorough, but perfectionism keeps you from finishing or sending things out unless they feel flawless.Humility could be masked as Self-Doubt or Minimizing

-You want to stay grounded, but you may unintentionally communicate uncertainty, causing others to question your confidence.
+You want to stay grounded, but you may unintentionally communicate uncertainty, causing others to question your confidence.Confidence could be masked as Defensiveness or Negative Ego

 You keep pushing forward, but without pausing to reflect, you might be reinforcing the same patterns that aren’t working.

-None of these qualities are “bad.”
+None of those qualities are “bad.”
 They’re simply unexamined, and when we don’t pause to look at how our strengths show up under stress, they can become blind spots that limit growth and opportunity.
 The hard truth is we can’t see what we don’t know.
 The tricky part about blind spots is that they feel like the truth.
 We think, I’m being polite, or I’m just being confident, or I’m working as hard as I can.
 But from the outside, others might be experiencing us very differently.
 A hiring manager might read a confident tone as inflexibility.
 A kind follow-up email might sound overly apologetic.
 An “I’ve done everything” mindset might be masking as closed to feedback or learning.

 This isn’t about being wrong; it’s about becoming aware because awareness creates choice.
 When we can start to ask ourselves, “Is there something I might not be seeing about how I’m showing up?” we begin to move from frustration to empowerment.